mrevanishere/live-mocha/README.md

 # Plan:

-1. Train and improve a Japanese OCR model from scratch
+1. Train and improve a Japanese OCR model using TensorFlow
 2. Connect model to a UI either made in QT or PyQT
 3. Allow predictions to bring up other dictionary information about the characters / words.